ThatCoolCoder/spall/README.md

 #### Routing

 To add routing ("pages") to your app, first add a `<RoutedApp></RoutedApp>` element to your `Root.spall`.
 The routed portion of your app will be inserted inside there.
-To add routed pages, add a `.spall` file in the `pages/` directory.
+Then you can write pages as `.spall` files in the `pages/` directory.
 Specify what route a page corresponds to using `<pageroute>your/route/here</pageroute>` tag.
 To navigate to that page from within an element (for example as a button-press callback), call `this.spallApp.router.navigateTo("your/route/here")`.

+Specify route parameters using regular JS templating syntax.
+For example if you specify the route `/cars/${id}/info` and navigate to `/cars/55/info`, `this.id` will be set to `55` on the page.
+For more information, look at the `RouteParameters` page in `demos/basic`.

+Wildcards can be used in page routes.
+Eg `<pageroute>animals/*</pageroute>` will be found if you navigate to both `animals/dogs` and `animals/cats`.
+It has the same lack of matching rules as a route parameter except that the value is not stored.

+You can create multiple routes leading to the same page by simply specifying multiple `<pageroute>` tags.

+Bad things may happen if you have multiple pages with the same route, so don't do that.

 You can specify the title of a page within a `<title>` tag.
 Regular `${}` templating can be used in the title tag but it cannot contain other elements or interpolated javascript.
 To specify a default title for pages where the title is not provided, set `this.spallApp.router.defaultTitle = "Default Title Here"`.
 Note that if you want this to work for first render, you'll need to disable autorun in the `SpallApp` constructor, set the field, and then manually call `app.run()`.